sgl-project/sglang/README.md

 ```

 ### Parallelism
-You can use `fork` to launch parallel prompts.
+Use `fork` to launch parallel prompts.
 Because `sgl.gen` is non-blocking, the for loop below issues two generation calls in parallel.

 ```python